Learning Protocols

 Legibility is 80% spacing (Kerning/Leading) and only 20% letter shape.
 Now we combine the components into a system.

 • Days 15-17 (Data Density): Write random words.
-Use the Print Generator to create word lists.
 The gap between words should be exactly the width of a lowercase 'o'.

 • Days 18-19 (Identity): Your signature and name.
 This is your most frequent "code snippet."
-Use the Name Generator to perfect it.
+Practice writing it repeatedly until it feels automatic.

 • Day 20-21 (Production Test): Write full sentences (Pangrams like "The quick brown fox...") without guidelines.